 GeoNet captures images using cameras to observe changes at a particular site.
-There are currently two surveillance programmes in progress; volcano monitoring and observing the Christchurch rebuild.
+This surveillance programme is currently used for volcano monitoring, but in the past was also used to observe the Christchurch rebuild.

 GeoNet's volcano camera images are an important part of the surveillance programme as any changes to a volcano can be observed and compared over time.
-Our cameras produce images periodically, with the frequency of image capture varying from camera to camera depending on the communications bandwidth to the site.
+Our cameras typically produce an image every 10 minutes, though the frequency of image capture can vary from camera to camera depending on the communications bandwidth to the site.
 During a volcanic event we may change the frequency of capture.

 To view the lastest volcano images on our website please go to the volcano camera page.

-Images are access differently depending on if they are the latest images or from the archive.
+Images are accessed differently depending on if they are the latest images or from the archive.

 The latest images are available via a simple URL request, which returns either an image or a GeoJSON file.
 You can request data by all images, specific volcano or specific camera.
 You can also specify the image size.

-Camera_id and volcano_id can be found in the table at the bottom of this page or on the network map.
+Camera_id and volcano_id can be found in the table below, or on the network map.